 I recommend WordPress as the website platform to use.

 WordPress is a web platform used by over 30% of the world’s websites.
 It is FREE and is included with SiteGround’s hosting service, and by most other web hosts.

 Nowadays WordPress has become much more than a simple blogging platform.
 It is possible to create practically any type of website using WordPress, including online e-commerce shops, travel reservation sites, and online courses.

 Installing WordPress as the foundation for your website is very straightforward.
 SiteGround give you instructions on how to do this on their website.
 You can also watch this video tutorial on installing WordPress.

 A WordPress Theme is a ready-made design template, with a layout of text and photos already created.
 You can use a theme as the starting point to create your website, picking a theme that most suits your business from the WordPress Theme Directory.

 There are literally 1000s of themes available, many are FREE, or free with the option to pay extra for more bells and whistles.
 Some themes are professionally designed, often for a particular business type, say a doctor’s surgery website, or a building construction firm website.
 You can also pay a WordPress developer to create a theme for you entirely from scratch.

-In recent years, the choice of theme has become less important since the introduction of ‘page builders’ (see section below).
-With a page builder you can, without any coding skills (an eye for design is useful though), create web pages to look and feel exactly as you want without needing to code anything.
+In recent years, the choice of theme has become less important since the introduction of ‘page builders’ (see the section below).
+With a page builder you can, without any coding skills (although an eye for design is useful), create web pages to look and feel exactly as you want without needing to code anything.
 However, if you’re not creative, an off-the-shelf theme maybe better for you.

 Astra is a FREE theme, although there are options to pay for additional features which give you more control over the look and feel of your website and pages.
 Like most themes, Astra lets you choose a colour scheme to match your business, and select from a range of fonts for the text.